rapid7/insightconnect-plugins/servicenow/help.md

 ### Triggers

-#### Incident Added
+#### Incident Created

-This trigger identifies if a new incident has been added.
+This trigger identifies if a new incident has been created.

 ##### Input